gitit24x7/Mini-JS-projects/String-transformers/README.md

 - slice(): Extracting substrings.
 Works on strings and arrays, creates a copy
 - split(): Breaking strings into arrays.
 Only works on strings, turns string into array.
 Uses a specific separator (like a space)
 - splice(): Modifying arrays dynamically.
 Only works on arrays, modifies the original array
+- join(separator) : The method returns a single string that is created by concatenating all the elements of the array, with the specified separator between them.
+By default, if no separator is provided, the elements are separated by a comma (,)